kuertee/x4-mod-ui-extensions/README.md

 1. PROTECTED UI MODE: Mods that use UI Extensions will need the Protected UI Mode setting in the Extensions menu disabled.
 2. LOADING CUSTOM LUAS: ModSupportAPIs' `Lua_Loader` (and in extension its `<raise_lua_event name="'Lua_Loader.Load'" param="'X'"/>)` no longer function.
 3. UI.XML FILE: To load custom lua files, use ui.xml as described here: https://wiki.egosoft.com:1337/X%20Rebirth%20Wiki/Modding%20support/UI%20Modding%20support/Getting%20started%20guide/
    - Note that guideline is for X Rebirth.
-But its use in X4 is similar.[/li]
+But its use in X4 is similar.
    - Here is the extensions\kuertee_alternatives_to_death\ui.xml file for my mod Alternatives To Death:
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>